ka8725/ka8725.github.com/_posts/2018-11-27-stub-active-record-associations.md

 allow(subscription).to receive(:users).and_return(ActiveRecordRelationStub.new(User, [user1, user2], scopes: [:active, :verified]))
 ```

-For the sake of simplicity let's have our `SubscriptionDecorator` class defined like this:
+In order to demonstrate how it works, for the sake of simplicity let's have our `SubscriptionDecorator` class defined in the following way:

 ```ruby
 class SubscriptionDecorator